Max Reinhardt: Max Reinhardt and film

 Reinhardt took a greater interest in film than most of his contemporaries in the theater world.
 He made films as a director and from time to time also as a producer.
 His first staging was the film Sumurûn in 1910.
 After that, Reinhardt founded his own film company.
 He sold the film rights for the film adaptation of the play Das Mirakel (The Miracle) to Joseph Menchen, whose full-colour 1912 film of The Miracle gained world-wide success.
 Controversies around the staging of Das Mirakel, which was shown in the Vienna Rotunde in 1912, led to Reinhardt's retreat from the project.
 The author of the play, Reinhardt's friend and confidant Karl Gustav Vollmoeller, had French director Michel Carré finish the shooting.

 Reinhardt made two films, Die Insel der Seligen (Isle of the Blessed) and Eine venezianische Nacht (Venetian Nights), under a four-picture contract for the German film producer Paul Davidson.
 Released in 1913 and 1914, respectively, both films received negative reviews from the press and public.
 The other two films called for in the contract were never made.

 Both films demanded much of cameraman Karl Freund because of Reinhardt's special shooting needs, such as filming a lagoon in moonlight.
 Isle of the Blessed attracted attention due to its erotic nature.
 Its ancient mythical setting included sea gods, nymphs, and fauns, and the actors appeared naked.
 However, the film also fit in with the strict customs of the late German and Austrian empires.
 The actors had to live up to the demands of double roles.
 Wilhelm Diegelmann and Willy Prager played the bourgeois fathers as well as the sea gods, Ernst Matray a bachelor and a faun, Leopoldine Konstantin the Circe.
 The shooting for Eine venezianische Nacht by Karl Gustav Vollmoeller took place in Venice.
 Maria Carmi played the bride, Alfred Abel the young stranger, and Ernst Matray Anselmus and Pipistrello.
 The shooting was disturbed by a fanatic who incited the attendant Venetians against the German-speaking staff.

 In 1935, Reinhardt directed his first film in the US, A Midsummer Night's Dream.
-He founded the drama schools Hochschule für Schauspielkunst "Ernst Busch" in Berlin and the Max Reinhardt Seminar.
-Many alumni of these schools made their careers in film.
+He founded the drama schools Hochschule für Schauspielkunst "Ernst Busch" in Berlin, Max Reinhardt Seminar, the Max Reinhardt Workshop (Sunset Boulevard), and the Max Reinhardt Junior Workshop.

+Max Reinhardt Seminar

+Max Reinhardt Seminar trained Kurt Kasznar.

+The Continental Players

+Max Reinhardt Workshop

+Max Reinhardt's Workshop of Stage, Screen, and Radio (Sunset Boulevard) (Reinhardt School of the Theatre) trained Ann Savage.
+Joan Barry, and Nanette Fabray (Reinhardt School of the Theatre in Hollywood).